BHT50/bht50.github.io/talks/abstracts/index.md

 ### Nonperturbative Renormalization Group Flow for a Particle Detector
 #### Níckolas de Aguiar Alves (Federal University of ABC — Brazil)
 The functional renormalization group is a powerful tool to study nonperturbative physics, but it has not been much explored within quantum field theory in curved spacetime yet.
 On the other hand, particle detectors are an omnipresent tool within quantum field theory in curved spacetime and relativistic quantum information but are often treated only perturbatively.
 In this paper, we present the first computation of the functional renormalization group flow for a particle detector.
 The chosen model is an inertial Unruh–DeWitt detector in Minkowski spacetime, for simplicity.
 A new development in heat kernel techniques—the Taylor trick—is necessary to perform the calculations and it is important to carefully choose cutoffs that diverge at the ultraviolet limit in order to keep the beta functions finite.
 We compare our results with the MS-bar results at one-loop and find that both computations agree qualitatively, as expected.

+### Entanglement from rotating black holes in thermal baths
+#### Ivan Agullo (Louisiana State University — USA)
+The question of how much entanglement is produced during Hawking's evaporation process has primarily been investigated mostly for spherically symmetric black holes in isolation.
+However, most black holes in our universe are spinning, and exist within a thermal environment—the cosmic microwave background.
+In this presentation, I will describe how black hole spin and the thermal environment impact the generation of entanglement.
+The predictions are suitable for experimental testing in the laboratory using analog platforms.

 #### Shrobona Bagchi (Korea Institute of Science and Technology — South Korea)